samueldsingh/data-engineering/sql/3-constraints-joins.md

 Commonly used constraints in SQL include:

 1. **PRIMARY KEY** Constraint: Ensures that **each row in a table has a unique identifier, and it cannot have NULL values**.
 Typically, the primary key is used to uniquely identify each record in the table.
+It is a combination of a NOT NULL and UNIQUE constraint.

 2. **UNIQUE** Constraint: Ensures that the **values in a specific column or a combination of columns are unique across all rows in the table**.
 It allows